← Back to 史記

 106

 King Huiwen ascended the throne at nineteen years of age.
 In his second year on the throne, coinage was first introduced.
-Had newborn infant said 'Qin and king'. (translated).
+A newborn infant was said to have cried, "Qin will yet reign."

 107